About This Product

 - Modern World History: Covers the broad expanse of world history from the mid-15th century to the present.

-- Authoritative Source List: A complete inventory, by type, of the extraordinary amount of expertly researched and written content in the database, including articles from a wealth of award-winning proprietary print titles, primary sources, images, videos, timelines, and a list of contributors to the database—information researchers can trust
+- Authoritative Source List: A complete inventory, by type, of the extraordinary amount of expertly researched and written content in the database, including articles from a wealth of award-winning proprietary and distinguished print titles, primary sources, images, videos, timelines, and a list of contributors to the database—information researchers can trust

 - Editorially Curated Topic Centers: Editorially curated content—including articles, sharable slideshows, videos, and much more—on different eras and themes of history to help users find a starting point for their research